 | — | Side / end strip | Narrow bands under 1.5 m wide |

 Matched Precipitation Rate (MPR) nozzles are the standard choice for most residential lawns.
-MPR means that regardless of arc angle — a 90° quarter-circle or a 360° full circle — each nozzle delivers the same volume of water per square metre per hour.
-This matters enormously: if you mix standard non-MPR nozzles with different arcs on the same zone, the quarter-circle areas will receive up to four times more water than the full-circle areas, producing the characteristic wet corners and dry centre that many homeowners blame on their controller.
+MPR means every nozzle delivers the same volume of water per square metre per hour — whether it's a 90° quarter-circle or a 360° full circle.
+That matters more than it sounds.
+Mix standard non-MPR nozzles of different arcs on one zone, and the quarter-circle areas get up to four times more water than the full-circle areas.
+The result is wet corners and a dry centre — a fault many homeowners wrongly blame on their controller.
+MPR nozzles let you mix arcs and radii on the same circuit without that problem.
+That simplifies the design and keeps the lawn evenly green 2.

-MP Rotator nozzles (Hunter) and similar rotating-stream formats apply water at a much lower precipitation rate than fixed-spray nozzles — roughly 10–15 mm per hour versus 40–50 mm per hour for standard spray.
-That slower rate makes them excellent for slopes, clay soils, or any area prone to surface runoff before the water can infiltrate.
+MP Rotator nozzles (Hunter) and similar rotating-stream formats apply water far more slowly than fixed spray — roughly 10–15 mm per hour, versus 40–50 mm per hour for standard spray.
+That slower rate makes them excellent for slopes, clay soils, or anywhere water runs off before it can soak in.
+Hunter's MP Rotator range covers trajectories from 14° to 26° and radii from 12 to 79 feet at 40 psi.
+That's precise control for tight spots and large lawns alike 3.

 3. Water Pressure: The Factor Most People Ignore

-Water pressure determines whether a spray head produces a clean, even pattern or a misty fog that drifts away before reaching the soil.
-The rated operating range for most residential spray heads is 15–30 PSI (1.0–2.1 bar) measured at the head itself — not at the backflow preventer, not at the meter, not at the tap.
-Pressure drops along every metre of pipe and through every fitting, so the figure at the source is almost always higher than what the head actually sees.
+Water pressure decides whether a spray head throws a clean, even pattern or a misty fog that drifts off before it reaches the soil.
+Most residential spray heads are rated for 15–30 PSI (1.0–2.1 bar).
+That's measured at the head itself — not at the backflow preventer, the meter, or the tap.
+Pressure drops along every metre of pipe and through every fitting.
+So the figure at the source is almost always higher than what the head actually sees.

 Too low (under 15 PSI): The nozzle pattern collapses.
-You will see a donut-shaped ring of water instead of even coverage, with a dry centre directly under the head.
-No amount of extra run time fixes this — the arc simply does not form correctly at low pressure.
+You'll see a donut-shaped ring of water instead of even coverage, with a dry centre directly under the head.
+No amount of extra run time fixes this — the arc simply doesn't form correctly at low pressure.

 Too high (over 30 PSI): The spray atomises into fine mist.
-Wind carries droplets off target, and much of the water evaporates before it penetrates the soil surface.
-Heads also wear faster under excessive pressure, and nozzle seals fail prematurely.
+Wind carries the droplets off target, and much of the water evaporates before it reaches the soil.
+Heads also wear faster under high pressure, and nozzle seals fail early.
+Experienced plumbers point out that 80 psi is well above the design of most spray heads.
+Regulation cuts the misting and lifts overall system efficiency 4.

 Neither problem is solved by adjusting controller run times.
 The hardware fix is a pressure-regulating spray head body.
-Rain Bird's SAM-PRS series and Hunter's PRS40 both contain a built-in regulator that caps delivery pressure at a fixed value regardless of what arrives from the main line.
+Rain Bird's SAM-PRS series and Hunter's PRS40 each have a built-in regulator.
+It caps delivery pressure at a fixed value, whatever arrives from the main line.
+One nuance matters here: a regulated body needs a pressure differential of at least 10 psi to fully open.
+A PRS40, for example, needs 50 psi in use — not static — to work correctly 4.

-Before buying anything, measure your static pressure with an inexpensive gauge screwed onto an outdoor tap, then run a simple calculation for pressure loss based on your pipe length, diameter, and fitting count.
-That number tells you exactly which head and nozzle combination will perform at your site.
+Before buying anything, measure your static pressure with an inexpensive gauge on an outdoor tap.
+Then estimate pressure loss from your pipe length, diameter, and fitting count.
+That number tells you which head and nozzle combination will actually perform at your site.
+And this is no longer just a nice-to-have: PRS pop-ups are now mandated in 8 states, with more expected to follow 5.

 4. Pop-Up vs. Shrub-Mount Heads

-Pop-up heads retract flush with the soil when the zone is off.
-The stem rises under water pressure during the irrigation cycle, delivers the spray pattern, then drops back down when the zone shuts off.
-Retracting protects the nozzle from lawn mowers, foot traffic, and UV degradation, making pop-ups the default choice for any area with regular human or equipment traffic.
-Standard pop-up heights are 2-inch, 4-inch, 6-inch, and 12-inch — select a height that will clear the top of grass or ground cover at its maximum seasonal growth.
-A 2-inch head buried under a thick kikuyu lawn will barely clear the turf; a 6-inch head in a low ground-cover bed is unnecessarily tall.
+Pop-up heads sit flush with the soil when the zone is off.
+During the cycle, the stem rises under water pressure, delivers the spray pattern, then drops back down when the zone shuts off.
+Retracting shields the nozzle from mowers, foot traffic, and UV degradation.
+That makes pop-ups the default for any area with regular foot or equipment traffic.
+Standard heights are 2-inch, 4-inch, 6-inch, and 12-inch.
+Pick a height that clears the grass or ground cover at its peak seasonal growth.
+A 2-inch head under a thick kikuyu lawn barely clears the turf; a 6-inch head in a low ground-cover bed is needlessly tall.

-Shrub-mount heads are fixed-position and attach to a riser or stake above the soil.
-They are the better choice for dense shrub beds where the head needs to project above the plant canopy, or in situations where digging in a flush-mount body would disturb established root systems.
-They also suit steep slopes where excavating a level pocket for a pop-up body is impractical.
-The trade-off is exposure: shrub-mount heads sit permanently above ground and are more vulnerable to damage from garden tools, vehicles, and animals.
+Shrub-mount heads are fixed in place, on a riser or stake above the soil.
+They're the better choice for dense shrub beds, where the head must project above the plant canopy.
+They also help where digging in a flush-mount body would disturb established roots, or on steep slopes where carving a level pocket for a pop-up is impractical.
+The trade-off is exposure: a shrub-mount head sits permanently above ground, vulnerable to garden tools, vehicles, and animals.

 For most residential applications, pop-up heads win on convenience and longevity.
 Shrub-mounts are the right call when clearance or access makes pop-ups impractical.